scala/scala3/docs/docs/reference/enums/desugarEnums.md

    - A method `enumValues` which returns an `Iterable[E]` of all singleton case values in `E`, in the order of their definitions.

-Companion objects that contain at least one simple case define in addition:
+Companion objects of enumerations that contain at least one simple case define in addition:

    - A private method `$new` which defines a new simple case value with given ordinal number and name.
 This method can be thought as being defined as